Blog

 A close up of a person with a clipboard taking notes while sitting across from a couple holding hands and sitting on a couch.
 Learn how couples therapy in Hermosa Beach, CA can help cultivate deeper bonds.
 Search for interracial relationships in South Bay, CA to learn more about multicultural couple therapy in Palos Verdes and across the state.

 Many may wonder questions like “Does Emotionally focused therapy work for couples?.
 Emotionally Focused Therapy (EFT) works by helping couples understand the underlying emotions and attachment needs that drive their interactions.
-According to attachment theory, humans are naturally wired for connection, and when this emotional bond is threatened or weakened, it can lead to distress and conflict in the relationship.
+According to attachment theory, humans are naturally wired for connection.
+When this emotional bond is threatened or weakened, it can lead to distress and conflict in the relationship.
 EFT helps couples recognize these patterns of disconnection and guides them toward more secure and fulfilling ways of relating to each other.
 The process of EFT typically involves three stages: de-escalation, restructuring interactions, and consolidation.

-In the first stage, the therapist helps the couple identify and understand the negative cycles that perpetuate conflict and disconnection.
+In the first stage, the couples therapist helps the couple identify and understand the negative cycles that perpetuate conflict and disconnection.
 This might involve exploring how each partner’s fears, anxieties, or insecurities contribute to the cycle.
 By bringing these emotions to the surface, the therapist helps the couple begin to de-escalate their conflicts and create a safer emotional environment.

 The Second Stage of EFT